nolim1t/nolim1t.github.io/_drafts/lightning-network-watchtowers.md

 ## Running it

-I've got a dockerified version on **nolim1t/lnd:v0.7.0-beta-rc3** which you can use or you can use [this repo](https://gitlab.com/nolim1t/lnd) (NOTE: there is a branch there which contains the build source)
+I've got a dockerified version on **nolim1t/lnd:v0.7.0-beta-rc3** which you can use or you can use [this repo](https://gitlab.com/nolim1t/lnd/tree/v0.7.0-beta-rc3-mainnet) which should build on most environments